nkuyfq/Delter/README.md

 A tool to filter short artificial deletion variations by Oxford Nanopore Technologies (ONT) R9 and R10 flow cells and chemistries.
 ## Requirements
 The tool has been tested on Ubuntu 20.04 with 256GB RAM, 64 CPU cores and a NVIDIA GPU with 48GB RAM.
 The minimal requirements should be >= 64GB RAM and a NVIDIA GPU with >= 8GB RAM.
 Other operating systems like Windows or Mac were not tested.
-ONT softwares like Guppy, Tombo, ont-fast5-api should be pre-installed before generating Tombo-resquiggled
+ONT softwares like Guppy, Tombo, ont-fast5-api should be pre-installed before generating Tombo-resquiggled single-read fast5 files.
 ## Installation
 The tool runs via Snakemake workflows.
 Users must install workflow dependencies including [Snakemake](https://snakemake.readthedocs.io/en/latest/tutorial/tutorial.html) before using the pipeline.
 The workflow dependencies, which stored in a file named environment.yaml, are listed as below: